m4ttsch/omscs-notes-notes/computer-networks/autonomous-system-relationships-and-interdomain-routing.md

 - Collects and shares routing information from its peers or participants that connects with (i.e. IXP members that connect to the RS).

-- Executes it’s own BGP decision process and also re-advertise the resulting information (I.e. best route selection) to all RS’s peer routers.
+- Executes it's own BGP decision process and also re-advertise the resulting information (I.e. best route selection) to all RS's peer routers.

 The figure below shows a **multi-lateral BGP peering session**, which is essentially an RS that facilitates and manages how multiple ASes can “talk” on the control plane simultaneously.